marafathussain/ML_book_easy/chapters/chapter2.md

 - Mean: 12.7 (pulled up by outlier)
 - Median: 3 (representative of typical value)

-If you impute missing values with mean=12.7, you're filling in values much higher than most of the data!
+If you impute missing values with mean=12.7, you are filling in values much higher than most of the data!

 **Better approach:**